-If you are seeking specific information which is not available on this website and not routinely provided by the Department of Justice on request, you may apply formally for access to it.
+If you are seeking specific information which is not available on this website and not routinely provided by the Department of Communities and Justice on request, you may apply formally for access to it.

 This involves making a written application and paying a fee.

-Please apply for Department of Justice information using the
+Please apply for Department of Communities and Justice information using the

 Send your completed form and payment to:

 OGIP Unit NSW Department of Communities and Justice